sakharovmaksim/acceptance-core-py/README.md

 With brew: `brew install pipenv`

 ### Set your Selenoid server
-Look for config pytest.ini and set your Selenoid server to GGR_PLAYBACK_HOST
+Look for config `pytest.ini` or another config and set your Selenoid server host to GGR_PLAYBACK_HOST

 ### Run your tests with Docker in easy way
 `sh run_tests_in_docker.sh pytest.ini`